kapouer/window-page/README.md

 window.Page
 ===========

-A general, light, client page controller for running the:
+A general, light, client page controller for running promise-based chains:

 - route, matching url with document and data
 - build, filling the document using collected data
+- patch, optionally updating document
 - setup, adding listeners on delegated events and initializing global objects

 window.Page is designed to play well with: